Clay 3D printer selection and guide

 StoneFlower Ceramic 3D Printing KIT

-Compatible with many standard FDM printers, the StoneFlower Ceramic 3D Printing KIT includes a print head (Auger extruder) and powerful motorized syringe pump.
+Compatible with many standard FDM printers, the StoneFlower Ceramic 3D Printing KIT includes a print head (Auger extruder) and a powerful motorized syringe pump.

 The syringe pump has a capacity of 500 ml and can process thick clay without the need for compressed air.